sensu/sensu-docs-legacy/source/docs/0.19/api-results.md

 `/results` (GET)
 : desc
-  : Returns a list of current check results.
+  : Returns a list of current check results for all clients.

 : example url
   : http://hostname:4567/results